Semicontinuity of capacity under pointed intrinsic flat convergence: Asymptotically flat local integral current spaces and general relativistic mass

 as Borel measures on $\R^n \setminus B$, where $\mathcal{L}^n$ is the Lebesgue measure.
 For example, if $(X,d)$ is an AF metric space of dimension $n$, then equipped with Hausdorff $n$-measure, it becomes an AF metric measure space.

 Now we can define a local integral current space $(X,d,T)$ of dimension $n$ to be AF if $(X,d, \|T\|)$ is an asymptotically flat metric measure space of dimension $n$.
-(We note other reasonable definitions are possible.)
+(We note other reasonable definitions are possible, and that the current definition does not involve orientations or tangent cones.)
 In this setting, the capacity of compact sets is well defined, as is the boundary mass of balls for almost all radii \cite[Lemma 2.34]{Sor}.

 We now proceed to discuss the concept of general relativistic mass for asymptotically flat local integral current spaces (not to be confused with the mass measure).
 The standard definition of ADM mass involves derivatives of the Riemannian metric coefficients and so is unsuitable for metric spaces.